 Overlooked by a granite rock formation that resembles a crouching lion, as well as an old Genoese watchtower, Roccapina is situated along the southwest coast of Corsica with a border of attractive dunes and green shrubbery.

 Lodo unfurls along the Desert of Agriates, a barren and wildly beautiful protected stretch of coast in the west of Corsica.
-Also known as Loto, Lodu or Lotu, it is a small bay with 400 metres of fine white sand bordering low hills swathed in heavily-scented marquis.
+Also known as Loto, Lodu or Lotu, it is a small bay with 400 meters of fine white sand bordering low hills swathed in heavily-scented marquis.

 The rocky landscape of the Desert of Agriates also gives way to the gorgeous beach of Saleccia.
-Wonderfully unspoilt, the golden sands are backed by dunes and Aleppo pines, which provide shade from the sun's rays.
+Wonderfully unspoiled, the golden sands are backed by dunes and Aleppo pines, which provide shade from the sun's rays.

 Once a landing spot for submarines feeding the Resistance with supplies during the war, the one-kilometer strand of sand is now only home to intrepid travelers and the occasional chocolate-colored cow taking a nap.